superobserver/elder-sieve/README.md

 To run the program, load all python scripts into the same directory and type 'python ElderSieve.py' into a terminal.
 The raw output (the really interesting stuff, to be honest) is available in composite1.csv.

 We are continuing to improve the program and adding new features as time permits.

+*There is a bug in the sorting for composite7.py that results with an erroneous inclusion.
+We are tracking this down and will fix it as soon as we determine the root cause of the issue.